-Join Richard Harrington for an in-depth discussion in this video Shooting with flash, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Shooting with flash, part of Learning the Nikon D600 and D610.

 - Many photographers think of the flash is only for shooting…in the dark but actually there's a lot…of times when a flash can come in handy.…Even on a bright light situation, you can use a flash…to even out the lighting in the scene…cutting down on harsh shadows on your subject's face.…When shooting on auto mode, you've already seen…how the flash will pop up automatically if it's needed.…If you're using program mode or one…of the two priority modes or even manual mode,…you can take control when the flash fires.…To do this, press the flash button…and the flash will automatically open.…